 In vivo studies have noted increased anabolism in a wide variety of animals, such as rats and mice, pigs and quail.
 The effects on improving strength seem to be independent of activity, as assessed by forced swim time in rats improving without consistent training.
 Some past studies (prior 2000) suggest it may increase protein synthesis in humans as well.
 Performance enhancements have also been noted with rats.

 In sheep, an oral dose of 0.02mcg/kg ecdysteroids per day was able to increase body growth rate and wool production and was more evident with a poorer nutrient intake.
-A similarily small dose of 0.4mg/kg bodyweight was able to increase nitrogen retention and preserve lean mass (to 112-116% of control) when food intake was decreased by 11-17%.
+A similarily small dose of 0.4mg/kg bodyweight was able to increase nitrogen retention and preserve lean mass (to 112-116% of control) when food intake was decreased by 11-17% in swine.

 The increased activity of Alkaline Phosphatase induced by Ecdysterone seems to be through the estrogen receptor.
 Through this receptor, estrogen reporter gene activity is also increased by ecdysterone.